“Receiving a stolen vehicle” is a crime that involves knowingly buying, receiving, concealing, selling or withholding a stolen vehicle from its owner.

 This offense is considered a “wobbler” under California law, meaning it can be charged as either a misdemeanor or a felony, depending on the circumstances of the case and your criminal history.

 If you have been accused of receiving a stolen vehicle, it is crucial that you consult with a qualified and experienced attorney as soon as possible.
-At the Law Offices of Robert M. Helfend, we have the expertise and dedication to help you navigate this challenging situation.
-Call us for a free case review at 800-834-6434.
+At the Helfend Law Group, we have the expertise and dedication to help you navigate this challenging situation.
+Call us for a free case review.

 What are California’s Laws for Receiving a Stolen Vehicle?